Treatment for constipation depends on the cause, how long you've had it and how severe your symptoms are.

 Laxatives are a type of medicine that help you pass stools.
 There are several different types of laxative and each one has a different effect on your digestive system.

-Your GP will usually start you on a bulk-forming laxative.
+Your pharmacist will usually start you on a bulk-forming laxative.
 These work by helping your stools to retain fluid.
 This means they're less likely to dry out, which can lead to faecal impaction.
 Bulk-forming laxatives also make your stools softer, which means they should be easier to pass.

 Commonly prescribed bulk-forming laxatives include ispaghula husk, methylcellulose and sterculia.
 When taking this type of laxative, you must drink plenty of fluids, and don't take them before going to bed.
 It will usually be 2 to 3 days before you feel the effects of a bulk-forming laxative.

-If your stools remain hard after you've taken a bulk-forming laxative, your GP may prescribe an osmotic laxative instead.
+If your stools remain hard after you've taken a bulk-forming laxative, your pharmacist may prescribe an osmotic laxative instead.
 Osmotic laxatives increase the amount of fluid in your bowels.
 This softens your stools and stimulates your body to pass them.

 Commonly prescribed osmotic laxatives include lactulose and macrogols.
 As with bulk-forming laxatives, make sure you drink enough fluids.
 It will usually be 2 to 3 days before you feel the effect of the laxative.